Netflix/probnik/README.md

-Get a taste of netwrok with Probnic
+Get a taste of netwrok with Probnik
 ============================

-Probnic is a simple but powerful measurement framework, allowing you to compare various alternatives for you network configuration.
+Probnik is a simple but powerful measurement framework, allowing you to compare various alternatives for you network configuration.
 It is easy to integrate into your application code, performs tests in the background, sending a summary for analysis upon completion.

 Components
 ============================
-For practical application operation of Probnic consists of 4 main components:
+For practical application operation of Probnik consists of 4 main components:
 * A list of targets (e.g. HTTP endpoints) that are being tested and compared
 * A provider of test recipe, identifying list of targets to test
 * A client agent, which performs tests against given targets and collects measurements
 * A reporting and analytics system

-Please see [TODO: link] detailed documentation about Probnic.
+Please see [TODO: link] detailed documentation about Probnik.

 Quick Start
 ============================

 As measurement goals and measured targets would differ, this repository provides an implementation of a client agent and defines basic interfaces to get test recipe and send results.
 For practical usage defining and setting up test targets, recipe provider and analytics system is up to a user.

-One of the typical scenarios for probnic is comparing network latency or availability characteristics of different endpoints for your customers (e.g. different datacenters).
+One of the typical scenarios for probnik is comparing network latency or availability characteristics of different endpoints for your customers (e.g. different datacenters).

 The setup would consist of 3 steps:
 1. Set up HTTP endpoint(s) to respond to HTTP GET requests on your servers, e.g.: